-Types 1 and 2 of the herpes simplex virus may cause a genital herpes infection, although HSV type 2 is typically responsible for infections of the genital area in men and women.
+DOWNLOAD PDFTypes 1 and 2 of the herpes simplex virus may cause a genital herpes infection, although HSV type 2 is typically responsible for infection of the genital area in men and women.

-Patients who are infected with the herpes simplex virus may not exhibit clinical symptoms.
+Patients infected with the herpes simplex virus may not exhibit clinical symptoms.

-Lesions or “fever blisters” may appear on the oral mucosa, or genitals.
+Lesions, or “fever blisters,” may appear on the oral mucosa or genitals.
 Lesions are usually small and vesicular.
-Lesions can be painful; however, painless lesions may also appear on infected sites.
+Lesions can be painful, but painless lesions may also appear on infected sites.
 When the lesions rupture, a shallow, moist ulceration forms.
-Primary lesions persist for 17-20 days; however, new lesions may continue to develop for up to 6 weeks.
+Primary lesions persist for 17-20 days.
+However, new lesions may continue to develop for up to 6 weeks.

 Blisters or vesicles associated with a genital herpes infection typically appear in clusters on the affected area.